-- Narrator: An adult Giosuč, briefly, at the beginning and the end.
+- Narrator: An adult Giosuè, briefly, at the beginning and the end.

 - Not My Driver: One of the stunts Guido performs to attempt to win Dora's love.

-- Oscar Bait: Well, despite it probably wasn't conceived as such, the movie's heavy and touchy themes made its awards much, much more predictable.
+- Oscar Bait: Well, it probably wasn't conceived as such, but the movie's heavy and touchy themes made its awards much, much more predictable.

 - Parenting the Husband: Albeit for a very short while.

-- Refuge in Audacity: Roberto Benigni made a nominal comedy about the Holocaust, the supreme film artistic challenge that got him hailed as a master filmmaker for doing something even Charlie Chaplin would never have dared.
+- In a real life example, Roberto Benigni made a nominal comedy about The Holocaust, the supreme film artistic challenge that got him hailed as a master filmmaker for doing something even Charlie Chaplin would never have dared.

-- Rich Suitor, Poor Suitor: Dora has very rich but obnoxious fiance at the beginning of the movie, whom later breaks up with to be with Guido.
+- Rich Suitor, Poor Suitor: Dora has a very rich but obnoxious fiancé; at the beginning of the movie, whom she later breaks up with to be with Guido.

 - Silly Walk: Guido mimics the goose stepping march of the guards to amuse his son.
 It's the last thing he ever does.

-- Something Only They Would Say: "Buongiorno Principessa!" was the pickup line Guido used several times to be noticed by Dora during the first half, and used when he hijacks the concentration camp's speaker system to let her know that he and Giosuč were still alive in the second.
+- Something Only They Would Say: "Buongiorno Principessa!" is the pickup line Guido uses several times to be noticed by Dora during the first half, and uses when he hijacks the concentration camp's speaker system to let her know that he and Giosuè are still alive in the second.

 - Spiritual Successor: Often treated as this way in comparison to The Day the Clown Cried.

-- Tank Goodness: The tank the finally arrives at the camp as part of the liberation force is an American M4 Sherman.
+- Tank Goodness: The tank that finally arrives at the camp as part of the liberation force is an American M4 Sherman.

 - Those Wacky Nazis: As well as the real deal.